KGQA/leaderboard/_site/qald/qald.md

-# Question Answering over Linked Data
+# Question Answering over Linked Data (QALD)

-Question answering is the task of answering a question.
+**QALD** is a series of evaluation campaigns on question answering over linked data, which aims at providing an up-to-date benchmark for assessing and comparing state-of-the-art systems that mediate between a user, expressing his or her information need in natural language, and RDF data.
+Thus, it targets all researchers and practitioners working on querying Linked Data, natural language processing for question answering, multilingual information retrieval and related topics.
+The main goal is to gain insights into the strengths and shortcomings of different approaches and into possible solutions for coping with the large, heterogeneous and distributed nature of Semantic Web data.

+**QALD** has a 9-year history of developing a benchmark that is increasingly being used as standard evaluation benchmark for question answering over Linked Data.

 ### Table of contents